14 Follow-Up Email Example Templates & Mistakes to Avoid

 You will always encounter people that don’t respond to your emails.
 So, rather than just sending the same email again, give additional value to the recipient.

 You could offer more information on what your company does or provide some product resources.
-At the same time, you want to make it as easy as possible for them to answer you, so a strong call-to-action is critical.
+At the same time, you want to make it as easy as possible for them to answer you, so a strong call to action is critical.

 9. The job interview follow-up

-The follow-up email template below will often be appropriate for most interviews.
+The follow-up email example below will often be appropriate for most interviews.
 However, if there is something you forgot to mention or want to elaborate on, this is the perfect place to do so.

 10. Following up after an event

-Events such as trade shows and exhibitions are great places to find people who are interested in your product/service.
+Events such as trade shows and exhibitions are great places to find people interested in your product/service.
 However, after the event has taken place, it’s common for attendees to forget who they spoke to.

 To ensure this potential lead does not get lost, send a timely sales follow-up email to get their attention while the event is still fresh in their memory.